boldbi/samples/Scenario Based Samples/MultitabDashboard-URL-linking/README.md

   ![multitab-linking-url](https://github.com/boldbi/samples/assets/149655444/ce7b1b5a-8c97-43be-8496-d2063c083ad5)

   4. In this way you can link many dashboards inside other widgets.

-  > **NOTE:** Link only a child dashboard of a multi tab dashboard to render dashboard within the application.

   5. To know more details about linking dashboards [here](https://help.boldbi.com/visualizing-data/working-with-widgets/linking-urls-and-dashboards/)